-The Dorothy and Dona Lee Croft String Music Scholarship is currently accepting applications.
+The Dorothy and Dona Lee Croft String Music Scholarship is not currently accepting applications.

-The 2019 Dorothy and Dona Lee Croft String Music Scholarship will run March 14, 2019- April 25, 2019.
+The 2019 Dorothy and Dona Lee Croft String Music Scholarship ran March 14, 2019- April 25, 2019 and has extended the deadline to May 20th, 2019.
 Applications must be submitted no later than 5 pm AKST.

 Dorothy Croft (1910-2009) helped found the Odessa Symphony, serving as the first concertmaster.
 The Odessa Symphony evolved into the present Midland-Odessa Symphony and Chorale.
 In 1949, she became a charter member of the Odessa Music Teachers Association, serving as its first president.
 She was a founding member of the Odessa Civic Concert Association, serving intermittently as its president.
 She was an early supporter of the Permian Playhouse of Odessa and later of the Globe of the Great Southwest.
 Dorothy Croft believed that money shouldn’t stop people from chasing their dreams and taught her students multiple lessons beyond just violin.